ismailAlAbdali/ismailAlAbdali/README.md

-- 👋 Hi, I’m @ismailAlAbdali, Senior Compter Science student
+- 👋 Hi, I’m @ismailAlAbdali, Senior Compter Science student at the University of Kentucky
 - 👀 I’m interested in ...
 Data Engieering and Data Science
 - 🌱 I’m currently learning ...
 Data Engineering and Databases
 - 💞️ I’m looking to collaborate on ...
 Data Engieering and Data Science Projects